 When making a drawing, especially when using a raster program, it may seem easier to select an A4 size when creating your canvas.
 The drawing surface of your tablet is your screen, so no matter what size you choose on your computer, don't hesitate to take a large canvas so you can zoom in on specific areas and get precision in detail when drawing.

 With the computerization of data and new technologies, switching to digital design becomes a necessity for many.
 Choosing the right digital tools is an important consideration.
-For beginners in digital painting, going all digital can be scary, and the tablet scanner meets this demand, allowing to continue traditional drawing with a smooth digital transition.
+For beginners in digital painting, going all digital can be scary, and the drawing tablet meets this demand, allowing to continue traditional drawing with a smooth digital transition.
 Many drawing tutorials and courses are now available on the web, and it is only too advisable for beginners to take them into account in order to progress quickly.